Learn how to describe a table chart for IELTS Academic task 1. Find out how to summarise, group and divide the table chart data.

 The summary sentence describes something significant and relates to both paragraphs and ties everything together.

-So, using our model answer above, this could be during the time period the amount of people over 75 doubled.
+So, using our model answer above, this could be during the time period the number of people over 75 doubled.

 Don’t include your own opinion or any information that is not asked for.